-Workshop: Mathematical Modeling in Middle School Math
+Workshop: Middle School Visual Models and Digital Math Manipulatives

-Have you heard that digital manipulatives and visual models are only for younger students?
+Have you heard that digital math manipulatives and visual models are only for younger students?
 Nothing could be farther from the truth!

-Modeling with digital manipulatives and visual models helps middle school students deepen their understanding of concepts like ratios, integers, variables, and even functions!
+Modeling with digital math manipulatives and visual models helps middle school students deepen their understanding of concepts like ratios, integers, variables, and even functions!

 You’ll leave the session with lesson plans and resources you can use in your class the next day.